 Gold: the value of silence

 To be able to say the right thing at the right moment is a virtue not all of us possess; to know when to remain silent is an even greater one.
 At least to the Germans, and so much so that they have coined a whole idiom around it.
 “Reden ist Silber, Schweigen ist Gold” literally translates to “Talking is silver, silence is golden.”
-The German expression doesn’t refer to the colours but the value of these two precious metals, attributing a higher merit to those who can keep silent when called for.
+The German expression doesn’t refer to the colors but the value of these two precious metals, attributing a higher merit to those who can keep silent when called for.

 Similarly, you denote the high value of things by turning them golden in German: “Goldschatz”, “Goldgrube”, “Goldesel”, “Goldmund”, “Goldring” and “goldwert” are examples of this.
-Gold is also the German colour of loyalty, because they say “treu wie Gold”, meaning to be very loyal and reliable.
+Gold is also the German color of loyalty, because they say “treu wie Gold”, meaning to be very loyal and reliable.

 Do you want to learn more peculiar expressions and sayings?
 We’ve collected more funny German idioms for you!

 Start your 7-day free trial